 To determine the POSIX-compliant shell (sh, dash, ksh, zsh, bash), type

-As an iOS developer, Xcode is pretty much everything I need.
+As an Apple developer, latest version of Xcode is pretty much everything I need.
 However, I will occasionally require beta builds or even older versions for a legacy codebase.

 Open terminal and input these (replace your name and email)

 # configure git user details git config --global user.name "John Doe" git config --global user.email "firstname.lastname@example.org"